-9.3 Thermal Requirements for M.2 Acceleration Module
+7.3 Thermal Requirements for M.2 Acceleration Module

 The module shall meet the thermal requirement that is defined by the platform.
 The module shall meet the thermal requirement that as defined by the platform.
 Specific requirements such as airflow and approach air temperature will be platform specific.
+Please check with FB for the thermal model details.

 All the temperature values reported by module shall hold at least $\pm 2^{\circ}$ C accuracy. $\pm 1^{\circ}$ C accuracy is recommended.
 The ASIC's module-to-module temperature reporting variation shall be $\pm 2^{\circ}$ C with $\pm 1^{\circ}$ C recommended.
-Two different modules shall not report temperature greater than $4^{\circ}$ C apart under the same environmental conditions, slot location, and workload.
+Two different modules shall not report temperature greater than 4°C apart under the same environmental conditions, slot location, and workload.

-10. Quality and Reliability:
+8 Quality and Reliability:

 Module and ASIC are expected to demonstrate RDT, Compliance, Robustness, Environmental specifications, and Component qualification.
-A mix of industry product quality standards (JESD, ASTM, EIA, ISTA etc.) that go above and beyond industry standards are required to be completed and demonstrated as part of product quality reliability, and performance.
+A mix of industry product quality standards (JESD, ASTM, EIA, ISTA etc.) alongwith Facebook specific product needs that go above and beyond industry standards are required to be completed and demonstrated as part of product quality reliability, and performance.

-10.1 RDT
+8.1 RDT

-10.1.1 Quality RDT
+8.1.1 Quality RDT

 Hardware component validation, firmware functionality check, as well as product reliability are the key aspects of Reliability Demonstration Test (RDT).
-The module is expected to demonstrate MTBF (Mean Time Between Failure) of minimum 2.5 million hours in order to assess product early-life quality and potential failure modes.
-System integrator is expected to be provided with demonstrated MTBF estimates to include sample size, allowable functional failures (1), stress profile (per JESD218A, JESD219A workloads and temperature conditions) at 60%, and 90% confidence level Weibull modeling.
+The module is expected to demonstrate MTBF (Mean Time Between Failure) of minimum 2.5 million hours in order to assess product earlylife quality and potential failure modes.
+FB is expected to be provided with demonstrated MTBF estimates to include sample size, allowable functional failures (1), stress profile (per JESD218A, JESD219A workloads and temperature conditions) at 60%, and 90% confidence level Weibull modeling.
 Planned and Un-planned power loss scenarios are to be accounted as part of MTBF demonstration.

-10.1.2 Performance RDT
+8.1.2 Performance RDT

 Module should run work load that can stress the ASIC, DRAM, and PCIE interface.
 Module vendor would be required to provide the work load for this purpose.
-Associated test conditions, performance criteria, and duration for this test depends on project requirements.
+Associated test conditions, performance criteria, and duration for this test are TBD.

-10.1.3 Environmental, and Compliance Specifications
+8.1.3 Environmental, and Compliance Specifications

-Environmental, compliance specifications, and product robustness requirements are listed below so as to ensure that the module/FRU (with Integrated Heat Sink) level requirements are met, and the product functions as expected with no allowable failures post testing.
+Environmental, compliance specifications, and product robustness requirements are listed below so as to ensure that the module/FRU (with Integrated Heat Sink) level FB requirements are met, and the product functions as expected with no allowable failures post testing.